BUILD Scholars Program

 ⇒ BUILD Learning Community Seminar

 BUILD Scholars are required to enroll in a 1-unit Learning Community Seminar (UNIV 395 for Year 1 Scholars and UNIV 495 for Year 2 Scholars) in each semester (no exceptions).
-If mandatory course conflicts arise, arrangements can be made for students to make up the work in GA office hours.
+If mandatory course conflicts arise, arrangements can be made for students to make up the work in GM office hours.

 ⇒ BUILD Research Curriculum